How Our Therapy Delivery is Best Practice

 The above programs include ongoing support to help ensure that the child successfully transitions from their intensive early intervention program to school or another educational setting.

 As no two individuals with ASD are the same, no two EIBI programs should be the same.
 We assess each child’s strengths and challenges and design their program to target their individual development areas.

 Likewise, no two families are the same.
 Families have different preferences and capacities.
 From the onset, through fortnightly program review meetings and regular parent training, L4Life ensures that families are integrally involved in the development and implementation of their child’s program, and that their own concerns and needs are factored accordingly.

 Highly trained and experienced staff

-In addition to this training and their academic studies, L4Life program supervisors have at least five years experience in delivering EIBI programs.
-They regularly attend and speak at autism and EIBI-related conferences, such as the Asia Pacific Autism Conference and the ABA Today Conference.
-They also train other aspiring ABA therapists through Victoria’s peak ABA body, the Autism Behavioural Intervention Association.
+In addition to their training and academic studies, L4Life program supervisors have at least five years experience in delivering EIBI programs.
+They regularly attend and speak at Autism and EIBI-related conferences, such as the Asia Pacific Autism Conference and the ABA Today Conference.
+They also train other aspiring ABA therapists through Victoria’s peak ABA body, the Autism Behavioural Intervention Association (ABIA).

-Our Clinical Consultant and Business Manager, Pam Roy, and our Clinical Director, Emma Miller — who both have over 20 years experience in ABA therapy delivery and therapist team management and development — provide regular expert consultancy support.
+Our Chief Executive Officer, Pam Roy, and our Clinical Director, Emma Miller — who both have over 20 years experience in ABA therapy delivery and therapist team management and development — provide regular expert consultancy support.
 Emma was a finalist in the 2014 Victorian Disability Sector Awards for Excellence in Improving Learning and Development Outcomes.